 Here are the best 4G LTE Laptops

-The best 4G LTE laptops are quite varied in specs and features, but the gold standard here is by far the HP Elite Dragonfly.
-The reason it's the best of the bunch is that it possesses an incredibly vivid and vibrant display, fast processing performance, and a gorgeous exterior design anyone can fall in love with.
+The best 4G LTE laptops are varied in specs and features, but the gold standard is the HP Elite Dragonfly.
+The reason it's the best of the bunch is that it possesses a vivid and vibrant display, fast processing performance, and a gorgeous exterior design anyone can fall in love with.
 However, this is also the most expensive laptop here, coming in at around $2,169.99.

-The Dell Latitude 7400 2-in-1 is also well rounded, hitting around 13 hours of battery with an Intel Core i7-8665U and 16GB of RAM.
-It also boasts a very satisfying aluminum chassis, which looks undeniably gorgeous.
+The Dell Latitude 7400 2-in-1 is well rounded, hitting around 13 hours of battery with an Intel Core i7-8665U and 16GB of RAM.
+It even boasts a satisfying aluminum chassis, which looks undeniably gorgeous.

 The HP Elite Dragonfly sports an excellent midnight blue magnesium chassis coupled with a vivid display that accentuates colorful imagery.
 It’s a great choice for business use with nearly 13 hours of battery life, making it a long-lasting powerhouse.
 If you’re looking for a great laptop with 4G LTE capabilities, the Dragonfly is our number one choice.
 It comes with an Intel XMM 7360 LTE-Advanced chip, which allows users to connect to the internet using 4G.